 The Last Man

-Discover my newest story on Royal Road, already earning a 4.8-star rating from 55 reviews.Once, they called him the last man.
+While I've been writing for 3 years, this is the first story I feel confident in publishing.
+Discover the 4.6-star (rating on Royal Road) on Amazon.Once, they called him the last man.
 Now, after twenty years of war, Nathaniel Riot is little more than a relic—discarded, betrayed, and sentenced to die.Offered a grim choice between the noose and the path of the damned, Riot chooses the only option left: become Leybound.Infused with raw, untamed leypower, Riot must carve his own path in a world that refuses to make room for him.
 He’ll grind his way to mastery, uncovering the hidden depths of his magic, forging uneasy alliances, and taking on those who would see him broken.
 Because power is the only law that matters, and if he wants to rise, he’ll have to take it.The war isn’t over.
 And neither is he.

 CHAMPION OF SMALL GODS

-Join over 2,000 readers and discover the story that’s earned a 4.5-star rating from nearly 300 reviews on Royal RoadKonrad's brother was the hero of the valleys when he was chosen as the champion of the Father.
+Join over 2,000 readers and discover the first story from Peter Robert that’s earned a 4.5-star rating from 300+ ratings on Royal RoadKonrad's brother was the hero of the valleys when he was chosen as the champion of the Father.
 Now Konrad has been chosen too, only his gods are slightly smaller, the smallest in fact.He’s already got three gifts, two quests and he owes a favour to an old hermit.As soon as he buys his freedom he can set off adventuring - if he can find a sword.

 About me